swc-bb/r-workshop/_episodes/02_session.md

 variables so that we can use them inside the function.
 Inside the function, we use a [return statement]({{ page.root }}/reference/#return-statement) to send a result back to whoever asked for it.

-> ## Tip
->
-> One feature unique to R is that the return statement is not required.
-> R automatically returns whichever variable is on the last line of the body
-> of the function.
-But for clarity, we will explicitly define the
-> return statement.
-{: .callout}

 Let's try running our function.
 Calling our own function is no different from calling any other function: